-One of the most obvious right now, in companies across the world — of every size — is the of Covid-19.
+One of the most obvious right now, in companies across the world — of every size — is because of Covid-19.
 Whether this has forced a work from home (WFH) policy that’s still in place, or revenue loss, action needs to be taken.

 What’s being discussed depends on the size of a company, of course.
-Senior leadership in a large company are going to discuss a different set of issues than managers in a mid-size, or startup.
+Senior leadership in a large company is going to discuss a different set of issues than managers in a mid-size, or startup.
 Businesses often have layers of challenges that are directly proportional to their size.

 Immediate pain points need quick solutions.
 If you can solve a problem a prospect is having, within a budget they can afford, then that should help you convert them into a client.
 But the only way you’re going to know is to talk through various pain points they’re having and problems that need solving.

 Identifying pain points is the key to offering tailored solutions.
 This way, you aren’t simply pitching at hoping for the best.
 You are actively identifying challenges, then providing a way to solve them.